 What I find works really well is melted shortening.
 This is basically the only time I use shortening, funnily enough.
 Alternatively, I have successfully used baker’s nonstick cooking spray, specifically Baker’s Joy.
 However, it may degrade that nonstick coating over time if used often.

 Try Cake Goop.

 This mixture is something Great British Baking Show winner Edd Kimber swears by!
 Measure equal parts (by volume) shortening, flour and vegetable oil.
 This will create a paste.
 Use a silicone pastry brush to brush the Goop inside the bundt cake pan, getting into all the nooks and crannies, not forgetting the center column.

 3. Grease every nook and cranny, *just before* baking.

 If you’ve greased and floured your bundt pans with success, keep doing it.
-I find this can either create more sticking, or ruin the look of the bundt pan.
+I personally find this can either create more sticking, or ruin the look of the bundt pan.
 If you want an extra barrier to prevent sticking, nut flour (like almond flour) can actually work really well!

 5. Loosen the edges after baking.

 No, not the scary alternate reality from Stranger Things.
 Let the cake rest for 5 minutes once you remove it from the oven.
-Then flip the cake onto a cooling rack upside down and let it rest for about 5 minutes before you remove the pan.
+Then, flip the cake onto a cooling rack upside down and let it rest for about 5 minutes before you remove the pan.
 A little trick here is to use a grid cooling rack, not one that has big gaps.
-That can cause the cake to settle into the gaps and makes it harder to remove to a platter.
+That can cause the cake to settle into the gaps and makes it harder to transfer to a platter.

 If your cake doesn’t look like it’ll release, here’s a trick.